jeffawang/blog/content/posts/tmux.md

 MacOS: iTerm2<a name="macos-iterm2"></a>
 ---

 For MacOS, I chose iTerm2 because it's able to send a series of hex codes to the terminal via a keybind.
-This way, if I am using tmux through ssh, I can still use the keybindings, as if tmux were running locally.
+Again, if I am using tmux through ssh, I can still use the keybindings, as if tmux were running locally.

 Setting up the keybinds is not the most straightforward process.
 In the iTerm2 Settings > Profiles > Keys, I added new keybindings with the "+" button.
 And in the dialog dropdown, I chose "Send Hex Code."
 There, I typed in the keybinding.

 For example, sending `C-\` then `d`, the key binding is `0x1C 0x64`.

-After setting these up, I'm able to use `⌘J`, to switch to the next tmux window and `⌘K` to switch to the previous window
+After setting these up, I'm able to do things like press `⌘J` to switch to the next tmux window and `⌘K` to switch to the previous window

 ![Custom keybinds combine key chords](/images/tmux/iterm2_settings.png)

-First, I had to figure out the hex codes for `C-\` (it's `0x1C`) and any subsequent character I wanted to send.
-To find normal keys, `man ascii` shows the octal, hex, and decimal versions of ascii characters.
+As a note, `man ascii` shows the octal, hex, and decimal versions of ascii characters and proved immensely useful for setting up the tmux-iTerm2 mapping.

 ![An excerpt of `man ascii`](/images/tmux/ascii_hex.png)